Mischa Maisky

 Frequently Asked Questions

-Some of Mischa Maisky's most popular songs include Sonata for Cello and Piano No. 4 in C Major, Op.
+Mischa Maisky's most streamed songs include Sonata for Cello and Piano No. 4 in C Major, Op.
 102 No. 1: I. Andante, Schwanengesang, D. 957: Stu00e4ndchen "Leise flehen meine Lieder, Catalan Folksong - arr.
 Pablo Casals (1876-1973).
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.